NERDStack/nerdstack.github.io/index.md

 npm install -g nerd-cli
 ```

-## Next steps
+## Using NERD Stack

-Congratulations!
-You've successfully installed NERD Stack.
-You can now follow our [step-by-step guide](getstarted.md) to deploy your first application!
+Now that you've successfully installed NERD Stack, you can now follow our [step-by-step guide](getstarted.md) to deploy your first application!

 ## More resources